 It is so important to us as an organisation that you work in a culturally sensitive way and this is an idea central to the ethos of SLV.Global.
 Our aim is to give you training to help you feel comfortable working at your designated projects.
 The aim is to keep training concise and practical, and to ensure that you feel confident.
 However, it would be almost impossible in a week to make you feel adequately prepared, and you may feel as if you’ve been dropped in the deep end, but we are here to help you swim.

 We work with local professionals to deliver training that is comprehensive and useful.
 The views of the facilitators may not always be the same as yours and sometimes their accent can be difficult to understand, but please be patient.

-Saturday: The first weekend is for you to get to know the other volunteers, both in your area and further afield.
-There are a variety of activities for you to get stuck into, you’ll be bonding with your team and getting out into the countryside whilst you do it, surging down a white water river together and enjoying a starlit campfire.
+Thursday & Friday: The later half of the week is is for you to get to know the other volunteers, both in your area and further afield.
+There are a variety of activities for you to get stuck into, you’ll be bonding with your team and getting out into the countryside whilst you do it, surging down a white water river together and enjoying a starlit campfire on your Adventure Break.

-On the first Friday you’ll be heading to the homestay you’ll be living in for the next few weeks and meeting your Balinese Hosts.
+After the adventure break and before heading off on your weekend travels you’ll be heading to the homestay you’ll be living in for the next few weeks and meeting your Balinese Hosts.